thingsboard/thingsboard.github.io/docs/getting-started-guides/helloworld.md

         title: 'Enter a device name (e.g., "My New Device") No other changes required at this time.
 Click "Add".'
     3:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-4-ce.png
-        title: 'A window will open to verify the device connection – we&#39;ll skip this step for now and return to connection checking in more detail in the next step.'
+        title: 'A window for checking the device connection will open — we&#39;ll skip this step for now and return to connection checking in the next step.'
     4:
         image: /images/helloworld/getting-started-ce/hello-world-1-1-provision-device-5-ce.png
         title: 'Congratulations, you&#39;ve added your first device!
 As you add more devices, they will be added at the top of the table, as the table automatically sorts devices by their creation time, with the newest ones listed first.'